 Quoted as: [ALM]

-Alison has recently helped out with details about descendents of Jean Hurwood (also covered somewhat by [KIDD]).
+Alison has helped out with details about descendants of Jean Hurwood (also covered somewhat by [KIDD]).

 Quoted as: [PAH]